Code of Behaviour Policy

-- 3. If misbehaviour continues the Board of Management may become involved, with a view to suspension/expulsion.
+- If misbehaviour continues the Board of Management becomes involved, with a view to suspension/expulsion.

-- 5. The Principal in consultation with the Chairperson of the Board has the authority to suspend for one day with immediate effect
+- The Principal in consultation with the Chairperson of the Board has the authority to suspend for one day with immediate effect.

 - Adequate recompense be decided and agreed